Fumiko HAYASHI

 (稻妻 or 稲妻 | Inazuma).

-Serialised in Bungei from January 1936.
-Published by Yukosha in December 1936, in the collection Lightning.
+Serialised in Bungei from January to September 1936 (no instalment in August).
+Published in book form by Yukosha in December 1936 in the collection Lightning.

 Butterfly house (1936).